This Chocolate and Peppermint Cake has the perfect holiday flavors. It’s a total show stopper and will be your new go-to peppermint Christmas cake!

 I’m so obsessed with the look of this Chocolate Glazed Peppermint Cake.
 It is absolutely, 100% stunning.

 You might be inclined to think that something that gorgeous has to be complicated.
 Time consuming, An ingredient list a mile long.
 Well, that’s not how I roll here at Go Go Go Gourmet.
 Reminder: my motto is “less effort.
 More taste.”

 In this case, it’s “More taste.
 More style.”

 I made this cake again for our Christmas Party tonight (pics surely to follow).
 It was perfect because I could make it in advance (really in advance, I could have probably made it a week ago and frozen it!), and it didn’t take me a million years to do and decorate.
 Like the cake I made from Bon Appetite one year that had multi colored chocolate ribbons.
 That was clearly BK- before kids.

-I love the look of a swirled cake, and from the video you can see just how easy it was.
-I based this cake off of Baked by an Introvert’s Tequila Sunrise Cake (you simply must try!).
+Actually, I love the look of a swirled cake, and from the video you can see just how easy it was.
+This cake is based off of Baked by an Introvert’s Tequila Sunrise Cake (you simply must try!).
 I actually made two versions of this cake- one with candy cane pieces in it came first.
-I assumed that my very small pieces of candy cane would melt in the cake batter, created gooey pockets of peppermint.
+Stupidly, I assumed that my very small pieces of candy cane would melt in the cake batter, creating gooey pockets of peppermint.